robiboo/bag_of_words/README.md

 # Term Project for Machine Learning
 ### Team:
-Vivian Duong
-Emily Lim
-Robert Panerio
+Vivian Duong, Emily Lim, Robert Panerio

 ### Summary:
 The project is based on a tutorial competition from Kaggle called Bag of Words Meets Bags of Popcorn.
 The competition focuses on using Word2Vec for sentiment analysis and deep learning.